JackRiebel/mcp-meraki/README.md

-# Meraki Magic MCP
+# Meraki MCP

-Meraki Magic is a Python-based MCP (Model Context Protocol) server for Cisco's Meraki Dashboard.
-Meraki Magic provides tools for querying the Meraki Dashboard API to discover, monitor, and manage your Meraki environment.
+Meraki MCP is a Python-based MCP (Model Context Protocol) server for Cisco's Meraki Dashboard.
+Meraki MCP provides tools for querying the Meraki Dashboard API to discover, monitor, and manage your Meraki environment using natural language.
+This can be used in conjuction with a variety of Cisco solutions including ThousandEyes and Splunk.

 ## Features